Shenandoah Valley Academy: History

 When the private school opened in September 1908, it had ten grades.
 That first year enrollment was 15 students, the first four of whom graduated in 1911.
 When founded, Shenandoah Valley Academy was the seventh Seventh-day Adventist academy in the United States to offer high-school level classes.

 SVA did not operate in 1913-1914 because of extreme financial difficulties.
 From 1916 to 1921 the school was struggling to survive, but continued under the leadership of H. M. Forshee, Principal, and the help of Elder R. D. Hottel, pastor of the New Market Seventh-day Adventist Church.
 Hottel collected funds and foodstuffs for the needy school.
 In addition to losing students because of the Great War, in 1918 the school suffered from the Spanish flu epidemic; one person died and the school temporarily closed.

 In the fall of 1927, W. C. Hannah became principal.
 He served for 26 years, the longest serving principal in SVA's history.
 He brought much advancement to the school and the campus.

 Today most SVA students come from the states of Virginia and Maryland, but many come from other areas, namely from the Midwestern Region and the Mid-Atlantic states, and a few from the far South and West.
-There are also international students, from South Korea, Angola, and nations of Latin America.
+There are also international students, from South Korea, Angola, Argentina and others nations of Latin America.
 As of 2019, SVA has graduated over 5,300 students.